Wicked Spoon Buffet 2023: Menu, Hours, Prices

 Source: @_erineats

-For the best chicken, go for the wicked fried chicken or the moist BBQ chicken with Alabama white sauce (sweet like honey and mustard).
+For the best chicken, go for the wicked fried chicken or the moist roasted chicken with Alabama white sauce (sweet like honey and mustard).
 The regular chicken wings are also delicious with a tender and crispy feel.

 When it comes to salads, start with the Caesar salad which is individually portioned giving you all the veggies you need in one neat bowl.
 Spring lentil salads are also great and great to pair up with the adjacent breads and fruits.